Kylie Jenner Moves On With Travis Scott But Won’t Be Happy If Tyga Goes Back To Blac Chyna

 In fact, Kylie might negatively respond to the possibility of Tyga going back to Blac Chyna, Hollywood Life reported.
 According to the publication, she might consider it some form of “betrayal.”

 Tyga left Blac Chyna when his relationship with Kylie got serious.
 However, that is all water under the bridge now as Kylie considers Tyga’s ex and mom of his two-year-old son, King, to be her big sister.
-This sisterly bond is also reinforced as Chyna has a child with Kylie’s brother Rob, six-month-old daughter Dream Renée, Kylie’s niece.
+This sisterly bond is also reinforced as Chyna has a child with Kylie’s brother Rob, 6-month-old daughter Dream Renée, Kylie’s niece.

 Blac Chyna And Tyga Were Spotted Together, And People Are Saying The Whole Kardashian Thing Was A Scamhttps://t.co/kjXFi4zW8Q